Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: (Near) Minimax Error Rates

+Compared to (\ref{expectloss}) we will use $(\bm{Q},\bm{b})$ that well approximates $(\bm{\Sigma^\star},\bm{\Sigma}_{y\bm{x}})$, and we also introduce the constraint $\bm{\theta}\in \mathcal{S}$ to allow more flexibility.
+It is important to note that this is the general strategy in this work to design estimators in different QCS settings, see more discussions in Remark \ref{rem:modify}.

-The next Theorem is concerned with QCS under the conventional sub-Gaussian covariate but heavy-tailed response.
-Note that the heavy-tailedness of $y_k$ stems from the noise distribution with bounded $2+\nu$ moment ($\nu>0$).
-As \cite{fan2021shrinkage,chen2022high,zhu2021taming}, it is easier to impose the moment constraint on the response $y_k$.
+The next theorem is concerned with QCS under sub-Gaussian covariate but heavy-tailed response.
+Note that the heavy-tailedness of $y_k$ stems from the noise distribution assumed to have bounded $2+\nu$ moment ($\nu=2(l-1)>0$ in the theorem statement), but following \cite{fan2021shrinkage,chen2022high,zhu2021taming} we directly impose the moment constraint on the response.